-A student may be placed on non-academic probation if the majority of the faculty have significant concerns about the student's fitness for the program or career as a clergy person.
+A student may be placed on non-academic probation if there are significant concerns about the student's fitness for the program or career as a clergy person.
 The following is a list of the kinds of concerns which could lead to non-academic probation.
-This list is not meant to be exhaustive.
-A student may be placed on non-academic probation if they:
+This list is not meant to be exhaustive:

-- Use antagonistic language towards faculty, staff or fellow students - Are unable to work cooperatively and productively with faculty, staff and fellow students - Receive persistent negative feedback from internships or are fired from an internship
+- Use of antagonistic language towards faculty, staff, or fellow students - Consistent challenges working cooperatively and productively with faculty, staff, and/or fellow students - Receive persistent negative feedback from internships and/or are fired from an internship